UK at risk of massive security breach from national IT meltdown

 The UK is at risk of a massive security breach that could see bank account details and national insurance numbers leaked because of the government’s failure to upgrade Whitehall’s ageing computer system, The Independent can reveal.

-His Majesty’s Revenue and Customs’ (HMRC) has sounded the alarm over its “old and ageing IT systems”, sparking warnings from experts that hackers could steal taxpayers’ sensitive data or leave the UK open to the threat of Russian and Chinese hackers.
+HM Revenue and Customs (HMRC) has sounded the alarm over its “old and ageing IT systems”, sparking warnings from experts that hackers could steal taxpayers’ sensitive data or leave the UK open to the threat of Russian and Chinese hackers.

-The risk to the UK’s entire taxation system came as parliament’s Treasury committee prepares to grill HMRC chiefs and board member over the issue, as well as other topics, on Tuesday.
+The risk to the UK’s entire taxation system came as parliament’s Treasury committee prepares to grill HMRC chiefs and board members over the issue, as well as other topics, on Wednesday.

 The security warning in the tax authority’s annual accounts, uncovered by The Independent, states the outdated tech could lead to a “major IT failure or security breach” that could “harm our business operations permanently”.

-It ranks the risk — codenamed red — and impact of such a breakdown as “high” and warns the likelihood of a cyber attack or malfunction is growing.
+It ranks the risk – codenamed red – and impact of such a breakdown as “high” and warns a cyberattack or malfunction is becoming more likely.

 It is the latest warning the government has ignored that could come back to haunt ministers after senior civil servants sounded the alarm about crumbling concrete in schools years before the government was forced to shut over 100 schools in September.